ENCCS/veloxchem-hpc/content/scf-scaling-study.rst

    problem using an increasing number of workers?
 We will use a zinc-porphyrin system for this investigation.
 #.
 Its **weak scaling**: how does the time-to-solution change when both the
    workload and the number of workers increase?
-Note that the increases in workload and wokers are not necessarily proportional.
+Note that the workload of an SCF calculation increases nonlinearly with respect to the number of basis functions.
 We will use a series of guanine oligomers for this purpose.
 #.
 How do MPI and OpenMP settings affect the performance of SCF calculation on
    a single node?